- About Us

 The breadth of his experience covers PVS and other brain damage cases, devastating skeletal and soft tissue injuries, asbestos related conditions, post traumatic stress claims, claims for medical negligence including matters relating to by way of example obstetrics, delayed diagnosis of cancer.

-He has an interest in medication and was Audit Counsel in the Benzodiazepine litigation.
+He was Audit Counsel in the Benzodiazepine litigation.